AFSD - how to determine

 in Scotland ©

-Why independent golfing in Scotland is such an advantageBeing an independent golfer in Scotland means you're not tied to an itinerary.
+Why independent golfing in Scotland is such an advantageAs an independent golfer in Scotland you're not tied to an itinerary.
 You choose where to play, where to stay, and what to do all day.
 You choose whom you want to play with and how much golf you want to play.
 If you like a golf course you can play it again.
 Or you can go to another.
 Or go to your B&B and take a nap.
 Some golfers, wanting to squeeze all the golfing they can into their trip, will play all day.
 They find a course they like and purchase a "day ticket" allowing them all day play at a reduced price.
 They schedule a morning round, drop in the clubhouse for a leisurely lunch and rest, then play an afternoon round.
 Others may want to play a round in the morning then eat lunch before driving (over some beautiful scenery) to another golf course for an afternoon round.
 No need to rush because in the summer the sun doesn't set until after 10:30 PM, so plenty of time to eat lunch and relax.
+You can tee off again at 6 PM and still finish a round.
 When you are not tied to a tour, you get to decide everything.

 Visit Scotland -- the beautiful "home of golf"